georgwittberger/jamstack-ecommerce-example/README.md

    _Tip: You can put these variable assignments in a file called `.env` in the project root directory for development and testing._

+   _Note: If the variable `LOGOUT_URL` is not provided users will be redirected to the website's logout page immediately without external roundtrip._

 3. Install the Node.js dependencies.